Blokatt/blokatt.net/games/mindfight.md

 layout: post
 description: "A top-down action game from 2010.
 Defeat bad thoughts."
 ---
-I made this experimental game for a small czech gamedev contest (won 2nd place).
+I made this experimental game for a small Czech gamedev contest (won 2nd place).
 You play as a thought whose goal is to cure its owner from depression.
 I still can’t understand how I came up with something like this (I was 13).
 <div class="subsection">
 <h4 class="visual-title">&gt; Basic info</h4>
 - **Year:** 2010
 - **Genre:** Top-down thing
+- **Engine:** Game Maker: Studio
 - **Controls:** Mouse
 - **Language:** Czech
 </div>